Botanical Garden metro station

 The Botanical Garden is an interchange metro station in Noida between the Blue Line and Magenta Line of the Delhi Metro.
 It serves as one of the terminal stations of the Magenta line.
+On May 3, 2024, the metro station was honoured with the title of the "Best Metro Station".
+This accolade was announced by DMRC on its 30th foundation day held at Bharat Mandapam in New Delhi.

 The station

 Structure

-Botanical Garden metro station is the first elevated interchange station outside Delhi situated on the Blue Line and Magenta Line of Delhi Metro.
+Situated on the Blue Line and Magenta Line of Delhi Metro, the Botanical Garden metro station is the first elevated interchange station outside Delhi.